Fred Bennett: Saskatchewan Roughriders

+NFL career statistics

 Healthcare fraud case

 Bennett was charged with one count of conspiracy to commit wire fraud and health care fraud, one count of wire fraud, and one count of health care fraud by the United States Department of Justice on December 12, 2019.
 He initially pleaded not guilty to the charges, but changed his plea to guilty by December 2020.
 By February 2022, he had been sentenced to 180 days of house arrest and ordered to perform 240 hours of community service.